-I only began to take note of my followers and my engagement with them after Instagram created their ‘Likes’, ‘New Followers’ and ‘New Comments’ Summary Button that surfaces each time you activate the app.
+I only began to take note of my followers and made a list of my engagement with them after Instagram created their ‘Likes’, ‘New Followers’ and ‘New Comments’ Summary Button that surfaces each time you activate the app.
 My followers are actively viewing the photos I post, telling me their preference and sharing their feedback through comments.

 1. Only Post Your Best Photos!

 If you are starting out on a brand new Instagram account, dedicate time to put together 10 to 20 photos that you are really pleased with as your base portfolio.
 These photos should catch the attention of Instagrammers and set you on your path with some decent followers.

 If you have been using Instagram as a convenient channel to share your photos on Facebook, Twitter and Foursquare (like what I have been doing previous), you have to change that perspective and only post quality images on Instagram.
 In fact, I would recommend going through your previous photos and start deleting away those that you will not want as part of your portfolio.
 You will not want to be represented by your errmm not so pretty past.